iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 Choose **Build Solution** from the **Build** menu to build the firmware: check out the output panel for the compilation output and wait until the end of the compilation process.

-At the end of the build process you will find the new Pebble Tracker firmare file at:
+At the end of the build process you will find the new Pebble firmare file at:

 ```
 C:\users\<your_username>\ncs\v1.3.0\nrf\applications\asset_tracker\build_thingy91_nrf9160ns\zephyr\app_signed.hex